Definition of Quality Management Planning

 Problem analysis and not mere identification

-Another important aspect of quality management planning is problem analysis.
+Another important aspect of it is problem analysis.
 Quality control can be exercised only when there is a clear-cut method of in-depth analysis of the processes involved.
 Quality control can be exercised when processes are analyzed in detail for probable dissipation and appropriate methods are utilized for the control function of quality management planning.

 Quality control is an ongoing quality management process and cannot be delegated to a particular function or a particular dimension of any production process, it implies in inspecting and rectifying at every stage of production so that the desired level of quality is maintained.
 Reviewing the already prevalent system regularly goes a long way in solving minor issues at the early stages only.